-In the overdetermined cases, the performances of all best subset selection methods are comparable in terms of prediction accuracy and selection consistency.
-However, the regularization method \code{glmnet} has much higher MSE and lower FP, which suggests LASSO might leads bias in the coefficient estimation.
-In terms of computation times, both \code{bess.seq} and \code{bess.gs} has comparable performance with \code{glmnet} and cost much less run times than the branch-and-bound algorithms.
+In the low-dimensional cases, the performances of all best subset selection methods are comparable in terms of prediction accuracy and selection consistency.
+However, the regularization method \code{glmnet} has much higher MSE and lower FP, which suggests that LASSO incurs bias in the coefficient estimation.
+In terms of computational times, both \code{bess.seq} and \code{bess.gs} have comparable performance with \code{glmnet}, which cost much less run times than the state-of-the-art methods.
 Unlike \code{leaps}, \code{bestglm} and \code{glmulti}, the run times of \code{bess.seq} and \code{bess.gs} remain fairly stable across different dimensionality.

-In the high-dimensional cases, both of \code{bess.seq} and \code{bess.gs} work quite well and have similar performance in prediction and variable selection.
-Furthermore, with increasing $p$ and increasing sparsity, sparse data (from left to right in Table~\ref{tab:sim:lm}), their performances become better.
+In the high-dimensional cases, both \code{bess.seq} and \code{bess.gs} work quite well and they have similar performance in prediction and variable selection.
+Furthermore, their performances become better as $p$ and $q$ increase (from left to right in Table~\ref{tab:sim:lm}).
 On the other hand, \code{glmnet} has higher FP as $p$ increases.
-In particular, when $p=10000$ and only $40$ nonzero coefficients are involved, the average TP equals to $40$ and the average FP is less than 3.06, while the average FP of \code{glmnet} increases to 30.
-While the computational complexity of both algorithms seems to grow at a linear rate of $p$, the \code{bess.gs} offers speedups by factors of 2 up to 10 or more.
+In particular, when $p=10000$ and only $40$ nonzero coefficients are involved, the average TP equals $40$ and the average FP is less than 3.06.
+In contrast, the average FP of \code{glmnet} increases to 30.
+As for the computational issues, both \code{bess.seq} and \code{bess.gs} seem to grow at a linear rate of $p$, but \code{bess.gs} offers speedups by factors of 2 up to 10 and more.